centreon/centreon-documentation/versioned_docs/version-23.10/administration/knowledge-base.md

 Service templates behave in the same way.

-> To delete a procedure link for specific host / service / template, edit the
+> To delete a procedure link for a specific host / service / template, edit the

 > object and empty the **URL** field on the **Extended Information** tab.

 >